kb3guy/pyDG1022/README.md

 Since none of the existing libraries worked for my device, I wrote this one.

 ## Project Status
-This is just barely working at this point.
+This is working pretty consistently for me, but needs some polish.
 I've been able to get it going and do some interesting things with Jupyter notebooks and Interact widgets.

 Still to do:
 - Proper documentation
 - Fuller API implementation
-- Query commands (right now setting and ID work - but that's all)
+- Easy API for generating waveforms including strings of bytes for testing serial comm devices.